pydanny/pydanny-event-notes/socalpiggies/20111110-dreamhost.rst

 -------

 * Thought about Haystack, Solr, Sphinx, Google
+* He's tried the all and they all suit his needs

 Real-time feeds
 ----------------

 * Tornado + MySQL triggers?!?
 * Needs to get something working, doesn't have to be too fancy
+* Uses Tornado with long polling
 * Uses Django signals instead of triggers :o

 .. note:: I don't think he realizes that Django Signals are not asynchronous.
 He should be using Celery instead.